 Young Voices Toronto offers different choir sections based on age/level.
 At each step of a chorister’s musical journey with the choir, music theory will be taught at the appropriate levels using theory books tailored especially for our choir divisions.
 Theory is an important component for developing each chorister’s skill and each child will be responsible for completing their theory homework.

-Allegria choristers work toward advanced vocal and choral technique and continue to develop independence through sight singing and aural skills.
+Encore choristers work toward advanced vocal and choral technique and continue to develop independence through sight singing and aural skills.
 Repertoire is diverse and complex, often requiring singing in up to six parts.
-These choristers are offered exciting opportunities to perform and may include tours and recordings, depending on the year.
-Choristers are expected to take part in the overnight choir retreat in the Fall and participate in all tours.
-Allegria meets twice per week on Tuesdays and Thursdays from 7:00-8:45 PM.
+These choristers are offered exciting opportunities to perform and may include international tours and recordings, depending on the year.
+Choristers are expected to take part in the overnight choir retreat in August and participate in all tours.

 In addition to the refinements made to the choir divisions, the choirs are embarking on new and exciting partnerships with both musical and non-musical organizations to raise our profile across the GTA and the country, and to ensure excellent opportunities for our choristers.